Radosław Majewski: Lech Poznań

 Majewski joined Lech Poznań in 2016, signing a contract stated to expire on 30 June 2019.

-Pogon Szczecin
+Pogoń Szczecin

 Majewski signed for Pogon Szczecin in 2018.
 However, he suffered an injury during his time there.

 Western Sydney Wanderers

 Majewski signed for A-League club Western Sydney Wanderers on 14 June 2019 on a one-year contract.
-After making 3 appearances in the FFA Cup including scoring a goal and providing two assists in a 7–1 win over Sydney United, he suffered an Anterior cruciate ligament and Medial collateral ligament injury in his right knee during training following a collision with Dylan McGowan.
+After making 3 appearances in the FFA Cup including scoring a goal and providing two assists in a 7–1 win over Sydney United, he suffered an anterior cruciate ligament and medial collateral ligament injury in his right knee during training following a collision with Dylan McGowan.
 He returned to Poland for treatment, then returned to Australia only for the COVID-19 pandemic to shut down the A-League.
 Majewski later spoke of the incident in an interview with the Polish media that called McGowan a "moron" and suggested it was a malicious tackle, a claim McGowan denied.